mljar/mljar-supervised/README.md

  - explaining and understanding your data through model reports, feature importance, and SHAP explanations,
  - trying many different machine learning models (Algorithm Selection and Hyper-Parameters tuning),
  - creating Markdown reports from analysis with details about all models (Automatic-Documentation),
+ - generating a web app for a trained model, so predictions can be used by domain experts,
  - saving, re-running, and loading the analysis and ML models.

 It has four built-in modes of work: